How does the school’s theologically rooted Christian vision enable pupils and adults to flourish?

 Our School Adviser noted:

-- September 2024: ‘The leadership of the school is secure and experienced and has been effective in driving the school forward over time.
+- September 2024: Adviser noted ‘The leadership of the school is secure and experienced and has been effective in driving the school forward over time.
 The aspirational Headteacher and his senior team have an accurate and robust understanding of the strengths and areas for further development within school.
-Self-evaluation judgements accord with the available evidence and leaders retain the confidence of governors and the community’
+Self-evaluation judgements accord with the available evidence and leaders retain the confidence of governors and the community’.

 Our Diocesan Adviser noted: